jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 trust.
 They will also need to invest in robust security solutions, implement stricter access controls, and enhance monitoring capabilities.

+Geopolitical conflicts will continue to be a major driver of 2025 threat activity in EMEA, impacting entities all across the region.
+The ongoing conflict in Ukraine and the persistent tensions in the Middle East are key factors contributing to this trend, and so long as they continue into next year, organizations and countries in the region will feel direct and indirect effects.

+While private entities and individuals have limited direct influence over geopolitical challenges, countries that align themselves with one side or another in conflicts can face consequences.
+One of the ways we see this is through the targeting of digital services and infrastructure.
+Increasing reliance on these technologies has made them more attractive targets to opposition, and consequently more vulnerable to disruption.

+There is no evidence to suggest this trend will decrease in 2025\.
+We anticipate more targeting of digital services by opposing patriotic forces, such as hacktivists or state\-sponsored campaigns that disrupt or compromise digital infrastructure.
+Therefore, organizations must prioritize understanding and staying informed about geopolitical events as they unfold in the cyber domain.

+14

-Cybersecurity Forecast 2025
+Cybersecurity Forecast 2025 JAPAC
-15
-JAPAC
  Forecasts

 North Korea Threat Actors Setting Their
 Sights on JAPAC

 As cryptocurrency investments continue to grow in the JAPAC region, we expect to see increased targeting of cryptocurrency exchanges, particularly from North Korean threat actors.
 Throughout 2024, North Korea has continued its attacks against cryptocurrency exchanges, and in September 2024 the FBI issued an alert on the problem.
-JAPAC has among the highest adoption and growth rates for cryptocurrencies, and this past year there were reports of significant cryptocurrency breaches in the regionincluding theft of tens and hundreds of millions of dollars worth of digital assets.
+JAPAC has among the highest adoption and growth rates for cryptocurrencies, and this past year there were reports of significant cryptocurrency breaches in the region—including theft of tens and hundreds of millions of dollars worth of digital assets.

 One of the ways North Korea is targeting JAPAC countries is by impersonating remote IT workers.
-The U.S. Department of Justice and other agencies warned of attempts by Democratic Peoples Republic of Korea (DPRK, a.k.a.
-North Korea) information technology (IT) workers to obtain employment while posing as non\-North Korean nationals.
+The U.S. Department of Justice and other agencies warned “of attempts by Democratic People’s Republic of Korea (DPRK, a.k.a.
+North Korea) information technology (IT) workers to obtain employment while posing as non\-North Korean nationals”.
 As part of these operations, some of the fake IT workers worked for organizations located in JAPAC countries.

-Cybersecurity Forecast 2025
-16
+15

-Cyber Criminals in Southeast
-Asia Continue to Innovate
+Cybersecurity Forecast 2025 Cyber Criminals in Southeast Asia Continue to Innovate

 In 2025, we anticipate seeing continued innovation by Southeast Asia cyber criminals.
-A new report by the United Nations Office on Drugs and Crime found that Asian crime syndicates are now integrating new service\-based business models and technologies including malware, gen AI, and deepfakesinto their operations, while establishing new underground markets and cryptocurrency solutions for their money laundering needs.
+A new report by the United Nations Office on Drugs and Crime found that Asian crime syndicates are now integrating new service\-based business models and technologies— including malware, gen AI, and deepfakes—into their operations, while establishing new underground markets and cryptocurrency solutions for their money laundering needs.
 According to the report,